turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Component_GetWeatherArray() : WeatherComponent[] result  -- returns the array of all components of this type
 - Component_GetSoundArray() : SoundComponent[] result  -- returns the array of all components of this type
 - Component_GetColliderArray() : ColliderComponent[] result  -- returns the array of all components of this type
+- Component_GetExpressionArray() : ExpressionComponent[] result  -- returns the array of all components of this type
+- Component_GetHumanoidArray() : HumanoidComponent[] result  -- returns the array of all components of this type
+- Component_GetDecalArray() : DecalComponent[] result  -- returns the array of all components of this type
+- Component_GetSpriteArray() : Sprite[] result  -- returns the array of all components of this type
+- Component_GetFontArray() : SpriteFont[] result  -- returns the array of all components of this type

 - Entity_GetNameArray() : Entity[] result  -- returns the array of all entities that have this component type
 - Entity_GetLayerArray() : Entity[] result  -- returns the array of all entities that have this component type